benjypng/logseq-powerblocks-plugin/README.md

 # Overview

 This plugin was created as I had some unique workflows that Logseq templates were not able to support.
-It allows the creation of 2 types of "PowerBlocks":
+It allows the creation of 3 types of "PowerBlocks":

+1. Sticky button templates (buttons that remain on the page)
 1. Button templates
 2. Normal templates

 Button templates allow the adding of templates using a button, while normal templates work like regular templates.
 A list of supported syntaxes can be found below.

-_Note: This plugin is still in alpha stage and will not be accepting any PRs.
-Please include any feature request as a Github issue._

 ![](screenshots/demo.gif)